I don’t know you!

 Scotty’s reactions to the new babysitter are normal.
 By around seven to nine months, most babies begin to show fear.
 Often this fear shows up when babies see unfamiliar people, like a new babysitter or a family member they haven’t seen for a while.
 This fear is called “stranger anxiety.”
 Babies also begin to show fear when their parents or caregivers leave them with others, even if it is at home or some other familiar place.
 This fear is called “separation anxiety.”
 Although these fears seem troubling, don’t worry—children worldwide develop these fears at about the same age.

 Why he’s frightened now

 Why does fear develop around seven to eight months?
-Some researchers believe children begin to show fear when they are able to compare something they know and remember with something they don’t recognize.
-In this view, stranger anxiety is a result of children’s increasing ability to remember and recognize familiar faces and places.
-In other words, as children get better at knowing the difference between familiar and unfamiliar faces, they may become more fearful of faces they don’t know (Lewis & Haviland-Jones, 2000).
+Some researchers believe children begin to show fear when they can compare something they know and remember with something they don’t recognize.
+In this view, stranger anxiety results from children’s increasing ability to remember and recognize familiar faces and places.
+In other words, as children learn the difference between familiar and unfamiliar faces, they may become more fearful of faces they don’t know (Lewis & Haviland-Jones, 2000).